LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/LivepersonKnowledgeBases/introduction.md

 ### What's a LivePerson knowledge base?

-A LivePerson knowledge base is one whose content you can create and manage directly within the Knowledge Base application.
+A LivePerson knowledge base is a built-in knowledge base, i.e., one whose content you can create and manage directly within the Knowledge Base application.
 You can:

 * Start from scratch, and add articles directly within the application.
 * Do a one-time import of articles from a CSV file, and maintain the articles thereafter within the Knowledge Base application.